datanav/docs/talk/systems/poweroffice.rst

 Sesam Talk does not delete data in HubSpot and PowerOffice.
 This means that deleting lineitems in either of the systems will not be reflected in the other system.

-To ensure data consistency, we recommend that you manually delete corresponding line items in both systems whenever adjustments are made to an order.+
+To ensure data consistency, we recommend that you manually delete corresponding line items in both systems whenever adjustments are made to an order.